Ivory42/TFBots/README.md

 - Give scouts a bit of a better system for jumping (allow them to detect incoming projectiles and properly dodge in time)
 - Allow bots to prioritize specific classes
 - Allow medics to prioritize heal targets
-- Rocket Jumper + Market Gardener bot (Soldiers will currently use the Rocket Jumper like any other Rocket Launcher...
-I want to fix this!)